 For all participants a regular attendance is compulsory throughout the course period.
-A participant is only allowed to miss no more than one out of six lessons.
-Participants who are often absent (without a valid excuse or prior permission) cannot take the exam.
+A participant is only allowed to miss not more than one out of six lessons.
+Participants who are often absent (without a valid excuse or prior permission) can not take the exam.